pagekit/docs/themes.md

 | `theme.json` | Holds the metadata for the system and the marketplace |
 | `theme.php` | Holds the themes configuration, setup and custom code |

-Can't see your changes in the frontend?
+**Note** Can't see your changes in the frontend?
 Don't forget to enable your theme in the admin area.

 ## Metadata

-*theme.json* is a JSON representation of your theme's metadata (license, author etc).
+`theme.json` is a JSON representation of your theme's metadata (license, author etc).
 This is mainly needed when distributing the theme via the marketplace, but is also important for how the theme is listed in the backend.

 ```json
 {